Vitamin O (Manufactured by Rose Creek Health Products, Inc., and Staff of Life, Inc.)

 Mechanism of Action

-Vitamin O's supposed efficacy is based on the idea that most degenerative diseases (e.g., cancer, arthritis, heart disease, Alzheimer's disease, and chronic fatigue syndrome) result from decreasing level of atmospheric oxygen caused by industry and deforestation.
-Stress, toxins, and the modern diet of processed foods, fats, sugar, alcohol, white flour, and caffeine are said to make the body oxygen deficient because more oxygen is required to metabolize them (1).
-Vitamin O's marketers misappropriate the discovery of higher atmospheric oxygen levels in past geologic eras to conclude that the human body evolved to function at higher concentrations of oxygen than is now available; and that the dissolved oxygen content of most people's bodies is considerably lower than that needed to maintain sufficient metabolism; lower the level of dissolved oxygen in a person's body, the greater the susceptibility to disease.
+Vitamin O's supposed efficacy is based on the idea that most degenerative diseases (e.g., cancer, arthritis, heart disease, Alzheimer's disease, and chronic fatigue syndrome) result from decreasing levels of atmospheric oxygen caused by industry and deforestation.
+Stress, toxins, and the modern diet of processed foods, fats, sugar, alcohol, white flour, and caffeine are said to make the body oxygen-deficient because more oxygen is required to metabolize them (1).
+Vitamin O marketers misappropriate the discovery of higher atmospheric oxygen levels in past geologic eras to conclude that the human body evolved to function at higher concentrations of oxygen than is now available; and that the dissolved oxygen content of most people's bodies is considerably lower than that needed to maintain sufficient metabolism; the lower the level of dissolved oxygen in a person's body, the greater the susceptibility to disease.
 While supplemental respiratory oxygen is thought to have anticancer activities by enhancing T cells and NK cells (3), none of the claims on oral vitamin O supplement are supported by laboratory or clinical evidence.

 No formal pharmacokinetic studies have been performed.

 The Federal Trade Commission charged the marketers of Vitamin O with making false health claims in March 1999, for which the marketers paid $375,000 in consumer compensation (2).
 None of the health claims made for Vitamin O has been substantiated.

 Literature Summary and Critique